qutip/HierarchicalEOM.jl/docs/src/heom_matrix/master_eq.md

 ```

 ## Fermionic Dissipative Env.
-If the fermionic system is weakly coupled to an extra fermionic environment, the explicit form of the Lindbladian acting on `:even`-parity operators is given by
+If the fermionic system is weakly coupled to an extra fermionic environment, the explicit form of the Lindbladian acting on `EVEN`-parity operators is given by
 ```math
 \hat{\mathcal{D}}_{\textrm{even}}(J)\Big[\cdot\Big]=J\left[\cdot\right]J^\dagger-\frac{1}{2}\Big[J^\dagger J, \cdot\Big]_+,
 ```
 where ``J\equiv \sqrt{\gamma}V`` is the jump operator, ``V`` describes the dissipative part (operator) of the dynamics, ``\gamma`` represents a non-negative damping rate and ``[\cdot, \cdot]_+`` stands for anti-commutator.

-For acting on `:odd`-parity operators, the explicit form of the Lindbladian is given by
+For acting on `ODD`-parity operators, the explicit form of the Lindbladian is given by
 ```math
 \hat{\mathcal{D}}_{\textrm{odd}}(J)\Big[\cdot\Big]=-J\left[\cdot\right]J^\dagger-\frac{1}{2}\Big[J^\dagger J, \cdot\Big]_+,
 ```